fedbiomed/fedbiomed/README.md

 ./scripts/fedbiomed_run node config config-n1.ini delete-model
 ```

 Output of this command will list registered models with their name and id.
 It will ask to select model file you would like to remove.
-For example, in the follwing example, typing `1` and entering will remove the `MyModel` from registered/approved list of models.
+For example, in the follwing example, typing `1`  will remove the `MyModel` from registered/approved list of models.

 ```
 Select the model to delete: